-Skills Map - Languages French 1 Year 3 Listening and Responding Speaking Reading and Responding Writing (pictures used to support) Do they understand a range of familiar statements already taught?
+Skills Map - Languages French Listening and Responding Speaking Year 3 Peopling and Personnling Writing (nictures used to support) Do they understand a range of familiar statements already taught?
 Do they understand a range of familiar questions?
 Can they repeat and sing well-known French songs?
 Can they give short and simple responses to what they see and hear? e.g. Conversational French including greetings, number responses, taught vocab, colours, what's the date?
 Can they name and describe people? e.g. Il/elle s'appelle/Il est using adjectives; il a sept ans Can they name and describe simple classroom objects/colours?
 Can they use (set) phrases?
-Can they read and understand single words and short phrases?
+Reading and Responding Can they read and understand single words and short phrases?
 Can they read aloud single words and phrases?
-Can they copy a short familiar phrase?
+Writing (pictures used to support) Can they copy a short familiar phrase?
 Can they write or word-process set phrases we use in class?
 When they write familiar words from memory their spelling may be approximate.
-May need items repeated.
-Pronunciation may still be approximate and delivery hesitant, but their meaning is clear.
 Greater Depth • Can they name and describe people? e.g. Er/Sie istJahre alt.
 Can they use books or glossaries to find the meanings of new words?

 Skills Map - Languages French Year 4 Listening and Responding Speaking Reading and Responding Writing (pictures used to support) Do they understand short passages made up of familiar language?
 Spoken at near normal speed with no interference.
 May need short sections repeated.
 Short passages to retrieve information.
 Can they have a short conversation where they are saying 2-3 things?
 E.g. introducing themselves.
 Can they use short phrases to give a personal response?
-Although they use mainly memorised language, they occasionally substitute items of vocabulary to vary the questions or Can they read and understand short and simple texts using familiar language, already taught?
-Can they identify familiar words from a short, simple text and give a response? (true of false, multiple choice, answer simple retrieval questions) Can they read independently?
-Can they write 2-3 short sentences on a familiar topic?
-They write short phrases from memory and their spelling is readily understandable. statements.
-Greater Dopth Do they understand instructions, messages and dialogues within short passages?
-Can they identify and note the main points and give a personal response on a passage? • Can they name and describe places?
-Greater Depth Can they use a bilingual dictionary or glossary to look up new words?
+Can they read and understand short and simple texts using familiar language, already taught?
+Can they identify familiar words from a short, simple text and give a response? (true of false, multiple choice, answer simple retrieval questions) Can they write 2-3 short sentences on a familiar topic? memorised language, they occasionally substitute items of vocabulary to vary the questions or statements.
+Can they read independently?
+They write short phrases from memory and their spelling is readily understandable.
+Greater Depth Do they understand instructions, messages and dialogues within short passages?
+Can they identify and note the main points and give a personal response on a passage?
+Can they name and describe places?
+Can they use a bilingual dictionary or glossary to look up new words?
 Can write simple opinions